 Swoon Kitchenbar

 Swoon Kitchenbar opened in 2004 and has been part of Hudson’s dining scene for two decades.
-It was one of the earlier restaurants in the area to focus on seasonal, ingredient-driven cooking, and it remains a consistent option for a more polished dinner.
+It was one of the earlier spots on Warren Street to emphasize seasonal, ingredient-driven cooking, and it remains a reliable choice for a more polished dinner.

 Owners Jeffrey and Nina Gimmel both trained in New York City before running a catering company in Nantucket.
-They later spent time studying cheesemaking in upstate New York and winemaking in New Zealand before opening Swoon.
-Those influences show up in a menu that balances local sourcing with broader culinary techniques.
+They later spent time studying cheesemaking in upstate New York and winemaking in New Zealand before opening Swoon, influences that show up in a menu that balances local sourcing with broader techniques.

-A simple way to start is with a plate of regional cheeses and bread from nearby Le Perche.
+A good place to start is with a plate of regional cheeses and bread from nearby Le Perche.
 Entrées often include dishes like local duck breast, spice-rubbed hanger steak, and seasonal vegetables.
-Because of the restaurant’s focus on sourcing from nearby farms, the menu shifts regularly and is printed fresh each day.
+With a focus on sourcing from nearby farms, the menu changes regularly and is printed fresh each day.

 Wm.
 Farmer and Sons